cognate-lang/cognate/INTRODUCTION.md

 Print the string 'hello world!' to the screen;
 ```

-Now to seems rather verbose doesn't it - except is isn't.
+Now to seems rather verbose doesn't it?
+Except is isn't.
 Cognate ignores all words starting with lower-case letters in what is called "informal syntax".
 The above programs are all equivalent to this:

 ```
 Print 'hello world!';